-The program is under the direction of the Admissions Office and the Center for New Students and Orientation
+The program is under the direction of the Admissions Office and the Center for New Students and Orientation.

-For further information about the program, contact the Admissions Outreach Coordinator at extension 6247.
+For further information about the program, contact the Admissions Outreach Coordinator at extension 6247 or Center for New Students and Orientation, extension 6208.